Knowledge of Uncertain Worlds: Programming with Logical Constraints: Additional examples

-\mypar{Multiple uncertain worlds} Given multiple worlds with different models, different uncertainties can arise from different worlds, yielding multiple uncertain worlds.
+Given multiple worlds each corresponding to a different model, different uncertainties can arise from different worlds, yielding multiple uncertain worlds.
 It is simple to represent this using predicates that are possibly 3-valued and that are parameterized by a 2-valued model.